gooch/sustainable_energy_without_the_hot_air/book.md

 would stop supplying some of the goods and services that we currently take for granted.

 Climate modelling is difficult and is dogged by uncertainties.
-But un-certainty about exactly how the climate will respond to extra greenhousegases is no justification for inaction.
-If you were riding a fast-moving mo-torcycle in fog near a cliff-edge, and you didn’t have a good map of thecliff, would the lack of a map justify *not* slowing the bike down?
+But uncertainty about exactly how the climate will respond to extra greenhouse gases is no justification for inaction.
+If you were riding a fast-moving motorcycle in fog near a cliff-edge, and you didn’t have a good map of the cliff, would the lack of a map justify *not* slowing the bike down?

 So, who should slow the bike down?
-Who should clean up carbonemissions?
+Who should clean up carbon emissions?
 Who is responsible for climate change?
-This is an ethical ques-tion, of course, not a scientific one, but ethical discussions must be foundedon facts.
+This is an ethical question, of course, not a scientific one, but ethical discussions must be founded on facts.
 Let’s now explore the facts about greenhouse gas emissions.
 First,a word about the units in which they are measured.
-Greenhouse gasesinclude carbon dioxide, methane, and nitrous oxide; each gas has dif-ferent physical properties; it’s conventional to express all gas emissionsin “equivalent amounts of carbon dioxide,” where “equivalent” means“having the same warming effect over a period of 100 years.”
-One tonof carbon-dioxide-equivalent may be abbreviated as “1 t CO~2~e,” and onebillion tons (one thousand million tons) as “1 Gt CO~2~e” (one gigaton).
-Inthis book 1 t means one metric ton (1000 kg).
-I’m not going to distinguishimperial tons, because they differ by less than 10% from the metric ton ortonne.
+Greenhouse gases include carbon dioxide, methane, and nitrous oxide; each gas has different physical properties; it’s conventional to express all gas emissions in “equivalent amounts of carbon dioxide,” where “equivalent” means“having the same warming effect over a period of 100 years.”
+One ton of carbon-dioxide-equivalent may be abbreviated as “1 t CO~2~e,” and one billion tons (one thousand million tons) as “1 Gt CO~2~e” (one gigaton).
+In this book 1 t means one metric ton (1000 kg).
+I’m not going to distinguish imperial tons, because they differ by less than 10% from the metric ton or tonne.

 In the year 2000, the world’s greenhouse gas emissions were about 34billion tons of CO~2~-equivalent per year.
 An incomprehensible